 Marking and Measuring

 • Milwaukee Inkzall Point Marker Fine (affiliate link).
 I never thought I'd be a person with a STRONG preference for a permanent marker, but here we are.
-I'm probably not going to be buying Sharpies after my experiences with these markers.
+These have completely replaced Sharpies in my shop.
 They keep disappearing, so be sure to pick up some spares!

 • Silver pencil (affiliate link) Alternative to soapstone.
 Less visible than soap stone on cold metal, but MORE visible on hot metal.
 There's also silver pens (affiliate link).